Club Deportivo Palestino: History

-Club image
+Club image and culture

 Mimicking the Flag of Palestine, the club's traditional colors have been red, green and black.
 Not only from Palestinians in Chile, Palestino has also attracted the support from Gaza sympathisers in the country and are considered as the "second national team" of Palestine.

 Palestino have rivalries with other immigrant-founded Santiago clubs in the Chilean Primera División, mainly Unión Española (founded by Spanish immigrants) and Audax Italiano (founded by Italian immigrants).
 These games are known as the "Diaspora Derby" (Clásico de Colonias).

 In January 2014, Palestino was fined the equivalent of $1,300 for using a new team jersey in the club's traditional colors, but with the number one in the squad numbers on the back shaped as the map of Mandatory Palestine.
 Jewish communities in Chile and the Israeli government complained about the political significance of this, with a formal complaint to their national Federation being made by Patrick Kiblisky, owner of first-division club Ñublense.
 The jerseys were said to have been first used in December 2013, although the club said they were used in the prior season.
 The federation banned the club from using the map on the back of the shirts and imposed a fine on the club on the grounds that the Federation is opposed to "any form of political, religious, sexual, ethnic, social or racial discrimination".
 On its Facebook page, the club stated: "For us, free Palestine will always be historical Palestine, nothing less."